iggyrrieta/iggyrrieta.github.io/_posts/2020-04-20-my-own-ros-joystick.md

 ## TO DO

-The left side of the ros_joystick is useless.
+The right side of the ros_joystick is useless.
 It can be used to create or navigate the robot to an specific location.